 LOW PRESSURE SYSTEM Main pipe Older pre natural gas metallic LP mains are replaced with modern polyethylene materials.
 The replacement of the metallic LP mains is prioritised on past and existing leakage patterns and involves all metal types.
-The strategy for replacement of pre natural gas low pressure metallic pipes is to be fully documented as discussed in other sections of this AMP but the Company's 2020/21 Annual Plan has provided for an increase in the rate of replacement.
+The strategy for replacement of pre natural gas low pressure metallic pipes is to be fully documented as discussed in other sections of this AMP but the Company's 2021/22 Annual Plan has provided for an increase in the rate of replacement.
 Service pipe Metallic services are replaced by polyethylene when the main is replaced.
 Forecast increasing number of older metallic service replacement on the basis of risk identified.
 Service pipes located under buildings are high priority for relocation and are replaced and/or relocated as identified.
-A programme commenced in 2018/19 involving inspection of service riser pipes that do not have meters installed.
-The inspection is primarily intended to confirm integrity of these assets but will also provide for asset information collection.
-It is planned to complete the survey over a 5 year period with all service risers inspected by 30 June 2023.
-The 2020/21 inspection was deferred due to a major network incident and the COVID19 Pandemic.
 Line valve Nothing planned Special crossings Mechanically jointed LP metallic rail and bridge crossings have an elevated safety risk profile and are planned for replacement over the next 10 years.

 OTHER ASSETS Monitoring and control systems Nothing planned Cathodic protection systems After a period of substantial utility construction work and significant coating damage causing the CP system to be compromised, our Cathodic Protection specialists recommended a Direct Current Voltage Gradient (DCVG) survey be completed on all systems.
-A survey of all cathodically protected pipelines in Whanganui and Marton has commenced and is proposed to be completed over three years.
-A full DCVG survey was completed of the Marton network by an independent external party in 2019 and five defects were found in the pipeline coating over the 3.4km of pipeline surveyed.
-Two defects are planned for excavation and further inspection.
-It is proposed to complete a DCVG survey of half of Whanganui's cathodically protected IP and MP network during the 2020/21 period.
+A survey of all cathodically protected pipelines in Whanganui and Marton commenced in 2019 with the DCVG survey of Marton IP network and continued in 2021 with survey of 15km of the Whanganui IP network.
+The balance of the Whanganui IP network and a section of MP protected metallic network is planned for survey in 2021/22.
+Results of each survey are analysed and significant indications excavated and investigated.